Contributed Story: Inside Look at Business in China

 I didn’t edit it.
 Instead, I put it in perfect English so the guy would know he’s being jerked around.
 With Chinglish he might assume it’s just a misunderstanding.
 Chinese nonsense does not work in native English.

-Sometimes I’d see prospective customers, obviously frustrated, who would send a series of questions in “Please check ‘yes’ or ‘no’” format, or even create fill-in-the-blank forms in an attempt to make direct answers painfully simple.
+Sometimes I’d see prospective customers, obviously frustrated, send a series of questions in “Please check ‘yes’ or ‘no'” format, or even create fill-in-the-blank forms in an attempt to make direct answers painfully simple.
 They’d still get the runaround.

 Toward the end of my stint I could almost understand why.
 Swindling is so prevalent in China that everyone is on the defensive.
 Every inquiry was assumed to be a competitor attempting to get price information or product specifications for undercutting or copying, respectively.
 Every prospective African and Indian client who wanted to see the factory was assumed to be using the opportunity for an invitation letter to get a visa, and were endlessly scrutinized.